RVanVlietII/My-Portfolio-Showcase/README.md

 # My-Portfolio-Showcase

 Description: This robust application displays my portfolio of computer programming language projects.
 This application will be updated as projects are completed and I learn more to enhance the layout.
 Links are provided in the work and contact information section.
-Thank you for seeing my porfolio showcase.
+Thank you for viewing my porfolio showcase.

 Sources: (pictures were utilized as placeholders for the various languages and are displayed here.)